Announcing: Our Shopify integration is available now!

 Another way to improve your chatbot greetings?
 Search through historic data for your most frequently asked questions and craft messages and responses based on those questions.
 Use analytics to measure your bot’s performance against the goals you set for it and don’t be afraid to tweak your chatbot greetings to try and improve your results.

-Winning hearts and minds with words is not easy.
+Winning hearts and minds with words are not easy.
 Chatbots are a great way to deliver and hone your business pitch while being conversational.
-Want to learn more about how chatbots can help your business grow?
-Download our latest whitepaper, The Rise of Chatbots in Customer Service & Support.